The Daily Walk

 It is a minor dilemma and you will be right if you think I am obsessing over trivialities in typical fashion.
-My expression and gait do not change (I am told they seldom do anyways) and the whole decision making process lasts no more than a couple of seconds.
+My expression and gait do not change – (I am told they seldom do anyway) – and the whole decision-making process lasts no more than a couple of seconds.

-You see, what I am weighing the decision of spending 4 USD on coffee against is books.
+You see, I am weighing the decision of spending 4 USD on coffee when I could be buying books.

 Before and after coffee, apart from a slight perkiness, I doubt I am changed much.
 But a great read (some of the books I picked for practically nothing were 1984 by Orwell, 100 Years of Solitude, and War and Peace) makes me question what kind of daze I was in before reading those masterpieces.
-Phenomenal guides that shapes not just my life, but probably anyone having to live, interact or account for me in their lives.
+Phenomenal guides that shape not just my life, but probably anyone having to live, interact, or account, for me in their lives.

-If I tried explaining this to someone I would not fault them their conclusions on my paranoid guilt trip.
-It is not as if I have to change myself or read the books.
-But I just cannot look at a great book without picturing a treasure chest.
-Just like how I cannot, but for an instance, look at homeless war veterans and think of contract killers.
+If I tried explaining this to someone I would not fault them their doubts about my paranoia trip.
+It is not as if I have to change myself or read books.
+I just cannot look at a great book without conjuring up images of a treasure chest, just like how I cannot, but for an instance, look at homeless war veterans and think of contract killers.

 This is an everyday occurrence.
-But for the few seconds of peering into the coffee shop there is no indication as to the chain of thought that runs through my mind which might end up one way or the other before some other such trivially grandiose choice distracts the mind.
+But for the few seconds of peering into the coffee shop, there is no indication as to this chain of thoughts that runs through my mind briefly before some other such trivial choice distracts me.